gbv/avram-js/README.md

 errors = validator.validate(record)
 ~~~

-The record structure expected by `validate`, based on the [Avram record model](https://format.gbv.de/schema/avram/specification#records), is array of fields, each a JSON object with the following keys:
+The record structure expected by `validate`, based on the [Avram record model](https://format.gbv.de/schema/avram/specification#records), is a JSON object with optional array `types` and required array `fields`, each a JSON object with the following keys:

 - mandatory `tag` (string), the key of a field
 - either `value` (string), the flat field value, or `subfields` (array with alternating subfield codes and subfield values)